trufflesuite/truffle-hdwallet-provider/README.md

 var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5);
 ```

 By default, the `HDWalletProvider` will use the address of the first address that's generated from the mnemonic.
 If you pass in a specific index, it'll use that address instead.
-Currently, the `HDWalletProvider` manages only one address at a time, but it can be easily upgraded to manage (i.e., "unlock") multiple addresses.

 Parameters: